TaylorMonacelli/openunison.github.io/docs/deployauth.md

 **The Kubernetes Dashboard**

-The [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) is a powerful and sumple way to work with your cluster without having access to a command line.
+The [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) is a powerful and simple way to work with your cluster without having access to a command line.
 It is accessed securely by using the user's own permissions, with the dashboard its self having no permissions in your cluster.
 OpenUnison manages the login process for you, so there's no need to upload a kubectl configuration to the dashboard to make it work.
 The dashboard can be deployed with:

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.4.0/aio/deploy/recommended.yaml